Steve McQueen 1970 Husqvarna 400 Cross

 The most iconic motocross bike in history.

 One of only three 1970 400’s he owned, not including my modified 400.
-The other two are in collections never to be sold.
+The other two are in collections never to be sold

-Purchased by Steve McQueen on Feb 9, 1970
+This Husky was purchased by Steve McQueen on Feb 9, 1970

 Documented Proof this was his first 1970 400 Cross